 Did You Know?

-The idea for the script was to demonstrate the brotherly love that Del Boy and Rodney had for each other, even willing to be given a beating for his brother.
+The idea for the script was to demonstrate the brotherly love that Del Boy and Rodney have for each other, even willing to take a beating for his brother.
 The concept of Del getting beat up in order to protect Rodney would occur again in "Little Problems" when Del, much to Rodney's ignorance, chooses to take a beating from the Driscoll Brothers after making a promise to him, having forgotten that the money he would use for his gift was also the money which he owed to them.
 See more